elmarhoppieland/DemonCrawl-Analyzer/README.md

 ### Usage
  Once you have downloaded the program, you can run it by simply running the .exe file.
-Click "Initialize Analyzer" and it will read through your DemonCrawl logs folder and show relevant information, divided into different tabs.
+Click "Initialize Analyzer" and it will read through your DemonCrawl logs folder and show relevant information, divided into different tabs. *Note:* Since reading all of DemonCrawl's log files take some time, the Analyzer most likely will freeze for a moment after clicking on "Initalize Analyzer".
+Just give the Analyzer a few seconds to load, and everything will be fine.

 ## Features
 ### History